-The holiday season can be so busy, sometimes out of control busy, but in our family, we are striving for the complete opposite.
-We want this time of year to be focused on creating family memories, having quiet reflections, and celebrating meaningful traditions.
+The holiday season can be so busy.
+In our family, we are striving to create family memories, have quiet reflections, and celebrate meaningful traditions.

 The main way we have refocused the month of December around Jesus and the miracle of Christmas is through Advent.
 Advent is marked by the 25 days, or four Sundays, before Christmas.
 It is defined as a time of “coming into place, view, or being; arrival”.
 Advent is simply taking time each day, starting December 1, to prepare for Christmas.